open-telemetry/opentelemetry-go/exporters/otlp/otlptrace/README.md

 ##  [`otlptracehttp`](https://pkg.go.dev/go.opentelemetry.io/otel/exporters/otlp/otlptrace/otlptracehttp)

-The `otlptracehttp` package implements a HTTP span exporter.
+The `otlptracehttp` package implements a HTTP client to be used in the span exporter.